pallets/flask/docs/quickstart.rst

         /templates
             /hello.html

-For templates you can use the full power of Jinja2 templates.
-Head over to the official `Jinja2 Template Documentation
+For templates you can use the full power of Jinja templates.
+Head over to the official `Jinja Template Documentation
 <https://jinja.palletsprojects.com/templates/>`_ for more information.

 Here is an example template: